gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   create or overwrite :file:`filename.extension.prep` to contain the result of the preprocessing.
-  For example if the source file is :file:`foo.adb` then the output file will be :file:`foo.adb.prep`.
+  For example if the source file is :file:`foo.adb` then the output file is :file:`foo.adb.prep`.

 .. _Mixed_Language_Programming: